NightFright2k19/doom_sbardef/README.md

    **III.
 Condensed**: Widgets on the left are all aligned in a single line.
 Ammo overview is minimized and mugshot moves to the right side.<br><br>

 **7) PrBoom+**<br>
 Taken from the <a href="https://github.com/coelckers/prboom-plus/issues" target= "_blank">PrBoom+</a> port, this Boom variant has weapon info and keys on the left while health and armor move to the right, more emphasized by the Doom menu font.
 The icons change depending on whether you found the Berserk Pack or the Blue Armor.
-Ammo overview and God Mode indicator (temporary mugshot) have been added.<br>
+God Mode indicator (temporary mugshot) has been added.<br>
 <img width="1917" height="328" alt="11_prboom-classic" src="https://github.com/user-attachments/assets/d57ec38a-77b4-4e1a-9f71-8f11213dc503" />
    **I. Classic**: Imitates the original HUD as closely as possible: Boom Compact with Health and Armor isolated on the right side.<br>
-<em>Note: Some mods use different sprite sizes.
+<em>Note: Some mods use sprites with different sizes.
 In such cases, manual adjustments to related HUD coordinates/graphics are required.</em>
 <br><br>
 <img width="1917" height="328" alt="12_prboom-balanced" src="https://github.com/user-attachments/assets/9e7ed4ec-21b8-421e-a681-13166d1103c1" />
    **II.
-Balanced**: Uses more neutral/universal icons (from Eternity Boomified) and splits them to both sides of the screens, using the double-sized Boom font.
-Ammo overview is missing.
+Balanced**: Uses more neutral/universal icons (from Eternity Boomified) and splits them, using a double-sized Boom font.
 No colorization here (only in the WEA widget for selected weapon).<br><br>

 **BONUS CONTENT**<br><br>
 I. Addons (load externally, i.e. NOT via autoload - **currently not all are functional**):